10 Best TradingView Alternatives in 2026 (Free & Paid)

 In-Depth Reviews of All 10 TradingView Alternatives

-1. ChartingLens — Best Overall TradingView Alternative
+1. ChartingLens — Best Overall All-In-One TradingView Alternative

 ChartingLens is the best TradingView alternative in 2026, and the reasoning is not complicated: it offers more on its free tier than TradingView offers on its paid Essential plan.
 The free version includes real-time charts for both stocks and crypto, over 15 technical indicators with no limit on how many you can stack per chart, drawing tools with cloud sync, and zero ads.
 That alone solves the three biggest complaints traders have about TradingView's free plan.

 But ChartingLens goes further with a set of features that TradingView simply does not have at any price tier.
 The platform includes a free AI trading assistant that you can ask questions about any stock, chart pattern, or trading concept — and it can take actions on your chart.
 Ask it for support and resistance levels on any symbol and it will identify the key price zones and draw them directly on your chart as color-coded lines (green for support, red for resistance).
 It generates AI buy and sell signals by scanning over 2,000 stocks daily for high-probability setups using machine learning.
 It features auto chart pattern recognition that identifies head-and-shoulders, double tops, wedges, and other formations automatically.
-And it integrates real-time insider trading data and superinvestor tracking, letting you see what corporate executives and legendary investors like Warren Buffett are buying and selling, all within the same interface where you do your charting.
+And it integrates real-time insider trading data and hedge fund holdings, letting you see what corporate executives and legendary investors like Warren Buffett are buying and selling, all within the same interface where you do your charting.

 A feature that genuinely sets ChartingLens apart is its built-in company fundamentals panel.
 Clicking "Show More" on any stock opens a full-screen modal with income statements, balance sheets, cash flow history, analyst price targets, analyst buy/sell/hold recommendations, institutional ownership percentages, insider holdings, and a dedicated Options Flow tab showing options activity broken down by expiration date, strike price, and put/call ratios — all visualized in one place.
 Most platforms charge separately for this level of fundamental data or require a Bloomberg subscription.
 On ChartingLens, it is included on the free tier.